 When Guy's and St Thomas' Hospital NHS Trust achieved Foundation Trust status in 2004, the name of the charity was changed to Guy's and St Thomas' Charity.

-Our Timeline of innovation showcases our continued desire to support health and healthcare innovation in Lambeth and Southwark - just as we have always done.
+Our timeline of innovation showcases our continued desire to support health and healthcare innovation in Lambeth and Southwark - just as we've always done.